 - Land Registry: Bill of the Registro de la Propiedad for the inscription

 - Service contracts: Transferring service contract (electricity, water, IBI council tax, basura/environmental tax, comunidad, etc.)

 - Spanish will: Signing last will at the notary to determine the inheritance of the Spanish properties (house, bank account, car, etc.)

 - Rental license: Potential application rental license RTA (urban) or VTAR (Vivienda Rural) in rustic area or towns with less than 20.000 inhabitants

-For New Build properties you don´t pay transfer tax but 10% VAT (IVA) and 1,5% Actos Juridicos Documentados (AJD tax).
-For separately sold garages and land/terrain 21% VAT is paid.
+For New Build properties you don´t pay transfer tax but 10% VAT (IVA) and 1,2% Actos Juridicos Documentados (AJD tax) or Stamp Duty (permanently lowered).
+For separately sold garages and land/terrain, you pay 21% VAT.

 Reoccurring costs Spanish property